glimpse-project/glimpse/README.md

 ```
 *(to decompress the decision trees)*

-# Environment variable
+# Environment variables

 Further instructions assume the following environment variables are set

-`GLIMPSE_TRAINING_DATA` is set to the absolute path for the
-glimpse-training-data repository cloned above.

-`GLIMPSE_MODELS` is set to the absolute path for the glimpse-models repository
-above.
+`GLIMPSE_ASSETS_ROOT` is set to an absolute path containing all the data from the glimpse-models repository above.
+For the `glimpse_viewer` application, the [UI font file](src/Roboto-Medium.ttf) is also expected.
+This path can also contain recordings and motion capture targets, in `ViewerRecording` and `Targets` directories, respectively.

 # Building